gcallah/Rationalism/CommonCause/common.md

 integralist state is tolerant of various intra-Catholic disputes about policy, but intolerant of positions that undermine the Church's authority.

+For anyone well-educated in political history, this fact will hardly be surprising.
+Most stable polities in history have organized a society around a particular view of human life, and how that life relates to the cosmos as a whole.
+As the political philosopher Eric Voegelin put it, polities are "cosmions," little shelters that express for their inhabitants how they relate, through the polity, to the broader cosmos.
+Their political form "represents" the inhabitants view of their relationship to the world as a whole.

+When a polity ceases to be "representative" in this cosmic sense, trouble is
+afoot:

 "If a government is nothing but representative in the constitutional sense, a reprpesentative ruler in the existential sense will sooner or later make an end of it; and quite possibly the new existential ruler will not be too representative in the constitutional sense." -- NSOP, p.
 49

+There is, of course, another possibility: a polity will be held together, despite its failing to be representative in the existential sense, through force.
+Thus, for instance, after the collapse of the pagan Roman worldview, the Roman Empire was sustained for several centuries by military means.
+Nevertheless, the Roman emperors were savvy enough to know that finding an existential representational role for the emperor was desirable, and thus their experimentation with things like the cult of Sol Invictus, and Constantine's ultimate choice of Christianity as the "integral" force uniting the empire.

+Vallier writes, of integralism, that "While the thinking behind integralism was accepted throughout much of Catholic Europe until the 19th century, by today’s standards (or any standards) it is a profoundly anti-liberal, non-neutral doctrine."

+And here that cat is out of the bag: for a doctrine to be "neutral," it must be liberal.
+What could give greater lie to the myth of liberal neutrality than this explicit declaration that only liberal views are "neutral"!
+In other words, "If you agree with my politics, I will declare your views acceptably neutral, but if you disagree with them, I will condemn them as non-neutral."
+It would be difficult to write a parody of "liberal neutrality" better than Vallier's endorsement of it.

+Vallier goes on to try to make hay from the fact that various "nationalist conservatives" do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in this coalition.
+He contends that:

+"By accepting neutrality with respect to religion, they must gradually extend it to morality.
+And then, by doing so, they have walked right into classical liberalism's trap."

+Well, yes, it would certainly be a trap if they accepted the idiotic reasoning that, "If we are tolerant of differences in our coalition in some respects, we simply must therefore become tolerant of all differences whatsoever in it in any respect."

+As we have already seen, classical liberalism certainly does not "extend" neutrality to all moral views.
+As exhibited by Vallier's own polemical piece, he will not "extend" neutrality to any non-liberal views!